Jesuisgmo/ColoVision/README.md

-# ColoVision - AI with a Gut Feeling.
+# ColoVision - AI with a gut feeling.

 ## Repository Link